Matt Duffy: San Francisco Giants (2014–2016)

-Tampa Bay Rays
+Tampa Bay Rays (2016–2019)

 On August 1, 2016, the Giants traded Duffy to the Tampa Bay Rays along with Lucius Fox and Michael Santos for Matt Moore.
 Duffy made his Rays debut on August 12, he went 1–4 with a single.
 On September 7, the Rays shut Duffy down for the season to have surgery on his Achilles.
 With the Rays in 2016 he batted .276/.300/.355.

 The original plan for the 2017 season was for Duffy to start the season at shortstop, assuming his Achilles would heal at the expected rate.
 But due to complications in the rehabilitation process, Duffy was placed on the 60-Day DL.
 Duffy came as close as a rehab stint to playing again in 2017, but more complications arose, drawing more setbacks.
 Duffy and the Rays organization expressed their frustrations with the rehabilitation process but still remained optimistic that he would appear in the 2017 season.
 Complications continued, however, and Duffy never made any appearance in a game in 2017.
 At the conclusion of the 2017 season, Duffy joined the instructional and winter league Rays' affiliates with hopes to build momentum into 2018.

 Following a successful offseason, Duffy made the Rays 2018 opening day roster and became the first Ray to play third base since the trade of Evan Longoria.
 On April 17, Duffy was placed on the 10-day disabled list due to a right hamstring strain, he returned shortly after.
 On June 13, Duffy hit a walkoff single against the Toronto Blue Jays in a 1–0 victory.
 On September 20, Duffy possessed a .300 batting average and had a chance to become the first Ray to finish the season with a .300 average since 2011.
 Following a 1-13 skid, Duffy ended his first full season since 2015 slashing .294/.361/.366 with four home runs in 132 games and was considered a front runner for the comeback player of the year award.
 He had the lowest ISO (Isolated Power) of all MLB players in 2018, at .072.

 Duffy endured another injury shortened season in 2019, playing only in 46 games for the Rays.
 Duffy was designated for assignment on November 20, 2019 and released on November 22.

 Texas Rangers

 On January 30, 2020, Duffy signed a minor league deal with the Texas Rangers.
-He was released on June 28.
+He did not appear in a game for the Rangers organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Duffy was released by Texas on June 28.

 New York Yankees

-On June 28, 2020, Duffy signed a minor league deal with the New York Yankees.
-He became a free agent on November 2, 2020.
+On June 28, 2020, Duffy signed a minor league contract with the New York Yankees.
+He did not appear in a game for the Yankees organization, also because of the cancellation of the minor league season, and became a free agent on November 2.